kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. The patient cannot be a donor because he is too old - F
 	D. The patient is a potential non-heart-beating donor of his liver and kidneys
 	E. Organ retrieval from such a patient is illegal - F

-#### Answer: D. The patient is a potential non-heart-beating donor of his liver and kidneys - ?
+#### Answer: D. The patient is a potential non-heart-beating donor of his liver and kidneys - TRUE
+- A gay patient who has been in a long and stable relationship can be an organ donor; he is probably a lower risk group than, say, a young promiscuous heterosexual.
+Organ donation after cardiac death from withdrawal of treatment is permissible.
+The patient is not necessarily too old to be a donor.
+It depends on what other co-morbidities are present.
+If he is a diabetic and/ or has long-standing hypertension and, at retrieval, the renal arteries show signs of heavy deposition of atheroma, then one is minded to turn down the kidneys for transplantation.

 ### Q78
 Concerning _laparoscopic surgery_, which of the following is NOT true?